751848178/ai-forge-studio/.clinerules/ai-platform-development.md

 - Use descriptive variable and function names
 - Keep functions focused and single-purpose
 - Implement proper separation of concerns

+## TypeScript safety principles
+- Always use optional chaining (?.) when accessing object properties that might be undefined
+- Use nullish coalescing (??) for default values when dealing with null/undefined
+- Implement proper type guards for runtime type checking
+- Use strict TypeScript configuration for better type safety

 ## Development workflow
 - Generate Prisma client after schema changes